juliaguida/oystercard/further_javascript/00_challenge_track.md

 ### Group code reviews

 We'll have group code reviews on Wednesday, Thursday and Friday.
 These will last 30 minutes.
-The format will be similar to the Monday weekend challenge code reviews.
+The format will be similar to the Monday end of unit challenge code reviews.

 ### Notes app